 One theory that is often used to explain the performance of companies, including SMEs is the resource-based view (RBV).
 This theory focuses on managerial attention to the company's internal resources, both tangible and intangible.
-Tangible resources, including physical assets, for example, financial and human resources, including machinery, real estate, raw materials, factories, inventory, brands, patents, trademarks, and cash.
-Resources should not be embedded in organizational routines or practices, organizational reputation, culture, knowledge, experience, relationships or networks, etc. For SMEs, internal and external capital is used to maintain and increase competitive advantage (Abiodun and Harry, 2014).
-Lack of financial capital can hinder SMEs (Abiodun and Amos, 2018).
+Resources should not be embedded in organizational routines or practices, organizational reputation, culture, knowledge, experience, relationships or networks, etc. For SMEs, internal and external capital is used to maintain and increase their competitive advantage (Eniola &

+Ektebang, 2014).
+Lack of financial capital can hinder SMEs (Abiodun & Amos, 2018; Eniola & Entebang, 2017).

 In general, SME capital consists of two, namely internal capital (own capital) and external capital.
-Internal capital is capital that comes from the founder or owner, and is generally very limited.
+Internal capital is capital that comes from the founder or owner and is generally very limited.
 External capital is other than internal capital.
 External capital can come from bank loans and financing from other financing, grants, personal loans, etc. External capital, especially from financing, is generally unlimited, but most SME institutions find it difficult to access it.
 Access the capital needed to acquire resources to take advantage of business opportunities.
-Lack of physical resources can result in failure for them (Fatoki, 2011).
-According to Bolingtoft et al. (in Fatoki, 2011), in order to build and maintain SMEs, entrepreneurs need to have access to various types of resources, including human resources, physical capital, and financial capital, each of which plays a different role, but is equally important to them life cycle.
+Lack of physical resources can fail them (Fatoki, 2011).
+According to Bolingtoft et al. (Fatoki, 2011), to build and maintain SMEs, entrepreneurs need to have access to various types of resources, including human resources, physical capital, and financial capital, each of which plays a different role but is equally important to the life cycle.
 Furthermore, they also stated that there are many reasons related to the failure of SMEs, one of the most important is the unavailability of capital, thus impeding their survival and growth.

-The important role of capital on the performance of SMEs has been widely studied in various countries, including in Thailand (Chittithaworn et al., 2011), in Bangladesh (Philip, 2011), in Malaysia (Omar and Azmi, 2015), and in South Africa (Fatoki , 2011).
-Specifically in Indonesia, research on the relationship between capital and SME performance has also been carried out, for example Abbas (2018) and Sombolayuk et al. (2019) in Makassar City, Dewi and Utari (2014) in Denpasar.
-Capital is positively related to the performance of SMEs, where an increase in capital will encourage better SME performance, and vice versa.
-Therefore:

-H1: capital is positively related to financial performance.
+The important role of capital on the performance of SMEs has been widely studied in various countries, including Thailand (Chittithaworn et al., 2011), Bangladesh (Philip, 2011), Malaysia (Omar & Azmi, 2020), and South Africa (Fatoki, 2011).
+Specifically in Indonesia, research on the relationship between capital and SME performance has also been carried out, for example, Abbas (2018) and Sombolayuk et al. (2019) in Makassar City, Utari & Dewi (2014) in Denpasar.
+Capital is positively related to the performance of SMEs, where a capital increase will encourage better SME performance, and vice versa.
+H1: Financial capital is positively related to financial performance.

-The Role of Financial Constraints on the Relationship of Capital and Financial Performance of SMEs
+The Role of Financial Constraints on the Relationship of Capital and Financial

+Performance of

+SMEs

-Financial constraints refer to a condition where the company has broad access to profitable investment opportunities, but has limited funds to fund these opportunities.
-Financial constraints are a topic that is highlighted in the context of SMEs, because SMEs are the main drivers of economic growth, but the majority always experience financial constraints, thus failing to execute profitable investment opportunities (Belas et al., 2017). .
-Financial constraints for SMEs are generally caused by the limited availability of information and tends to be unclear, so that the prospects for business growth are doubtful.
+Financial constraints refer to a condition where the company has broad access to profitable investment opportunities but has limited funds to fund these opportunities.
+Financial constraints are a topic that is highlighted in the context of SMEs because SMEs are the main drivers of economic growth, but the majority always experience financial constraints, thus failing to execute profitable investment opportunities (Belas et al., 2017).
+Financial constraints for SMEs are generally caused by the limited availability and unclear information so that the prospects for business growth are doubtful.
 As a result, banks or other funding sources are unwilling to accept their proposals.
-In addition, business legality and collateral also play an important role in these financial constraints (Menkhoff et al., 2012; Rahman et al., 2016).
+In addition, business legality and collateral also play an important role in these financial constraints (Lukas Menkhoff et al.,

+2012; Rahman et al., 2016).
 In general, SMEs are informal or individual businesses, with a limited number of assets.
 As a sole proprietorship, the assets of SMEs are inseparable from the personal assets of their owners.
 This is what makes it difficult for them to access external finance, and if it is accessible, the amount of funds is very limited.
-Therefore, Fatoki and Garwe (2010) stated that financial constraints are one of the factors that greatly affect the performance of SMEs.
-The same thing was stated by Bodlaj et al. (2018), where financial constraints can hinder innovation and creativity, thereby hindering their performance and development.
+Therefore, Olawale & Garwe (2010) stated that financial constraints are one of the factors that greatly affect the performance of SMEs.
+The same thing was stated by (Bodlaj et al., 2020), where financial constraints can hinder innovation and creativity, thereby hindering their performance and development.